Octet to decuplet electromagnetic transition in a relativistic quark model: Results

 In Fig.~\ref{figDelta} we present the result for the $\gamma^\ast N \to \Delta$ reaction, including the total, and the contributions from the bare core (valence quark), and the pion cloud, as well as the data for $\gamma^\ast p \to \Delta^+$ from DESY~\cite{Bartel68}, SLAC~\cite{Stein75}, CLAS/Jefferson Lab~\cite{CLAS} and MAID analysis~\cite{Tiator01,Drechsel07} for $Q^2 < 2.5$ GeV$^2$.
 Note that, in the region $Q^2 < 2.5$ GeV$^2$, the agreement between the model result (solid line) and the data is excellent.
 This is because the $\Delta$ wave function in the model was calibrated previously to reproduce the data~\cite{NDeltaD,LatticeD}.
 It should be mentioned however, that the nucleon wave function used here is different from the one used in Refs.~\cite{NDeltaD,LatticeD}, but it was obtained from the study of the octet baryon electromagnetic form factors~\cite{OctetMedium}.
 Although the pion cloud effects are included in the treatment of the baryon systems in Ref.~\cite{OctetMedium} and not included in Refs.~\cite{NDeltaD,LatticeD}, both the nucleon wave functions yield very similar results.

-Figure~\ref{figDelta} shows also the insufficiency of only the valence quark degrees of freedom to reproduce the magnetic form factor.
+Figure~\ref{figDelta} also shows the insufficiency of the valence quark degrees of freedom only, to reproduce the magnetic form factor.
 Successful description of the reaction data was obtained using coupled channel reaction models (or dynamical models), where the meson-baryon interactions are taken into account, and the effect of the meson cloud dressing is included.
 Examples are the Sato-Lee model~\cite{SatoLee,Diaz07a}, and the Dubna-Mainz-Tapai model~\cite{Kamalov}.
-Also in these cases the pion cloud gives of about 30-45\% contributions of the total result.
+Also in these cases the pion cloud is about 30-45\% of the total.
 See Refs.~\cite{Pascalutsa07,Burkert04a} for a review.

 Included also in Fig.~\ref{figDelta} is the estimate of the quark core contributions from the EBAC group based on the Sato-Lee model~\cite{Diaz07a}.
 The results are obtained using the Sato-Lee model, when the pion cloud contributions are removed.
-The good agreement between our bare result (dashed-line) and the EBAC result, apart from the small deviation in the region $Q^2<0.2$ GeV$^2$, is an indication that our parametrization~(\ref{eqGMpi0}) gives a good representation of the pion cloud effects.
+The good agreement between our bare result (dashed line) and the EBAC result, apart from the small deviation in the region $Q^2<0.2$ GeV$^2$, is an indication that our parametrization~(\ref{eqGMpi0}) gives a good representation of the pion cloud effects.

 The results for $G_M^\ast$, together with the bare, and the pion cloud contributions for $Q^2=0$, are presented in Table~\ref{tableGM0}.
-The comparison of the bare, $G_M^b(0)$, with the upper limit $\overline{G_M^b} (0)$ in Table~\ref{tableGM}, allows us to conclude that the valence quark contribution in the model gives only about 80-90\% of the maximum value.
+The comparison of the bare, $G_M^b(0)$, with the upper limit, $\overline{G_M^b} (0)$, in Table~\ref{tableGM}, allows us to conclude that the valence quark contribution in the model gives only about 80-90\% of the maximum value.

 In Fig.~\ref{figLambda} one can see the dominance of the valence quark (bare) contribution in the $\gamma^\ast \Lambda \to \Sigma^{* 0}$ reaction.
 This feature is expected based on the estimate of the pion cloud contribution: about 0.92 at $Q^2=0$, smaller than the one for the $\gamma^* N \to \Delta$ transition of 1.32 as shown in Table~\ref{tableGM}.